decred/politeia/politeiawww/cmd/pictl/README.md

 [politeiavoter](https://github.com/decred/politeia/tree/master/politeiawww/cmd/politeiavoter/)

-### piwww
+### pictl

-You can also vote on proposals using the `piwww voteballot` command.
+You can also vote on proposals using the `pictl voteballot` command.
 This casts a ballot of votes.
 This will only work on testnet and if you are running your dcrwallet locally using the default port.

-    $ piwww voteballot [token] [voteID]
+    $ pictl voteballot [token] [voteID]

 # Reference implementation

-The piwww `testrun` command runs a series of tests on all of the politeiawww pi API routes.
+The pictl `testrun` command runs a series of tests on all of the politeiawww pi API routes.
 This command can be used as a reference implementation for the pi API.